GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

 **-G**\ *ghost_path*
     Full path to your GhostScript executable.
 NOTE: For Unix systems this is generally not necessary.
-Under Windows, the ghostscript path is now fetched from the registry.
+Under Windows, the GhostScript path is now fetched from the registry.
 If this fails you can still add the GS path to system's path or give the full path here. (e.g., **-G**\ c:\\programs\\gs\\gs9.02\\bin\\gswin64c).
 WARNING: because
-    of the poor decision of embedding the bits on the gs exe name we cannot satisfy both the 32 and 64 bits ghostscript executable names.
+    of the poor decision of embedding the bits on the gs exe name we cannot satisfy both the 32 and 64 bits GhostScript executable names.
     So in case of ’get from registry’ failure the default name (when no **-G** is used) is the one of the 64 bits version, or gswin64c

+**-I**
+    Enforce gray-shades by using ICC profiles.
+GhostScript versions
+    >= 9.00 change gray-shades by using ICC profiles.
+GhostScript 9.05 and above provide the '-dUseFastColor=true' option to prevent that and that is what ps2raster does by default, unless option **-I** is set.
+Note that for GhostScript >= 9.00 and < 9.05 the gray-shade shifting is applied to all but PDF format.
+We have no solution to offer other than upgrade GhostScript.

 **-L**\ *listfile*
     The *listfile* is an ASCII file with the names of the PostScript